 Alarm is the volleyed reaction.
 A deer-caught-in-the-headlights kind of look.
 My more confident students who attend after school programs might respond; but my lower-leveled students giggle and run away.

 Ai!
 Some days I feel like my students and I are still on Lesson One.

 8.30 am Warming up the English office

 Brrr!
 It’s freezing.
 I turn on the lights and heater of our English office.
+There is no heating in the public spaces in Korea and certainly no heating when class is not in session.
+But the office heat, when someone is occupying the space, can be turned on.
+It is my warm hideaway.
 I plug-in the computers and turn them on.
 Any moment my co-teachers will breeze in after me.

 8:45 am School Begins